codedeliveryservice/Reckless/README.md

 You can download precompiled builds from the [GitHub Releases page](https://github.com/codedeliveryservice/Reckless/releases).

-- `-generic`: Runs on virtually all CPUs, but slowest.
-- `-avx2`: Faster, supported on most modern CPUs.
 - `-avx512`: Fastest, requires a recent CPU with AVX-512 support.
+- `-avx2`: Fast, supported on most modern CPUs.
+- `-generic`: Compatible with virtually all CPUs, but significantly slower than AVX2 or AVX512 builds.

 > [!NOTE]
-> If you're unsure which binary to use, try the **AVX512 build first**.
+> If you're unsure which binary to use, try the AVX-512 build first.
 If it doesn't run on your system, fall back to the AVX2 build, or the generic one as a last resort.

 [microarchitecture]: https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels